crizan/kak-rainbower/README.md

 Currently highlights () [] {}, <> only in cpp and rust with rainbow_check_templates set to Y
 # installation
 Install with plug.kak or copy the rc folder contents into your kakoune autoload folder \
-Compile rainbower.cpp manually and put the binary into the same folder as the rainbow.kak file or use the command rainbower-compile
+Compile rainbower.cpp manually (for example: `g++ rainbower.cpp -O2 -o rainbower`).
+The binary needs to be in the same folder as the rainbow.kak file.
+Or use the command rainbower-compile (requires gcc or clang installed)
 # modes
 rainbow_mode 0 only highlight pairs \
 rainbow_mode 1 highlight pairs and current scope in green \